Bringing vehicle repair costs down

 Working with industry

 We’re committed to working with industry and their associations.
-This includes modernizing the tiering of our collision repair shops and glass suppliers to help improve efficiencies and program governance to ensure customers continue to receive the highest standards of vehicle repairs at the best market value.
+This includes modernizing our supplier programs to ensure that customers continue to receive the highest standards of vehicle repairs at the best market value.

-Modernizing our collision repair shop and glass supplier programs will also help ensure our programs reflect advances within the industry and recognize shops that invest in technician training, certification programs, advanced repair equipment and value-added customer service.
+Modernizing our collision repair and glass supplier programs will ensure they reflect advances within the industry and recognize shops that invest in technician training, certification programs, advanced repair equipment and value-added customer service.